idanrozin/haaretz-premium-bypass/README.md

 So this is just a super simple static web page that consumes a url and wrap it with [google amp project](https://developers.google.com/amp) cached articles in order to provide the reader with the full content of haaretz and themarker premium paid article for free (Cause fuck them).

+(Best viewed on mobile, cause AMP project is meant for mobile devices)